thehexia/mathmagician/README.md

 `./calc2post` will run the translation from user input of left infix notation to postfix notation.
 `./calc2sexpr` will run the translation from user input of left infix notation to sexpr notation.

-Test executables can be run using
+Test driver executables can be run using

 `./test-eval <filename>`